dlab-berkeley/programming-fundamentals/1-1_fildir.md

 ## Exercises

-Write down, or think through, the answers to the following questions, then run the appropriate commands to check your answer.
+Write down, or think through, the answers to the following questions, then run the appropriate commands to check your answers.

 #### Challenge 1